jcortell68/theiasandbox/myext/README.md

 extension, use F5 or CTRL-F5, respectively.
 This will launch another instance of VS Code that has the extsension loaded.
 Hit CTRL-SHIFT-P to bring up the command palette, then select _Hello World_

+## What this demonstrates
+A VS Code extension declaring `contributes.configuration` and `contributes.configurationDefaults` contribution points.